tc39/proposal-ses/README.md

 fed the same inputs, will compute the same new states and outputs.
 The ECMAScript 5 and 6 specs come tantalizingly close to being deterministic.
-They have avoided some common but unnecessary sources of non-determinsism like Java's `Object.hashCode`.
+They have avoided some common but unnecessary sources of non-determinism like Java's `Object.hashCode`.
 But the EcmaScript specs fail for three reasons:

   * Genuine non-determinism, such as by `Math.random()`.